Since 1985, the innovative programs of VYCC have changed the lives of young people

 Your gift today will help us serve more young people.

-VYCC serves youth between the ages of 15 and 24; primarily Vermonters with an average 50:50 male to female ratio.
+VYCC serves youth between the ages of 15 and 24; primarily Vermonters with a commitment to making our crews balanced by socially diverse backgrounds.
 Well over half of Corps Members face challenges including physical, emotional, or learning disabilities, immigrant/refugee status, and/or intergenerational poverty.